algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 - Rewired the global navigation shell, dropdowns, and contact CTA to the shared glass and button tokens, ensuring sticky and condensed states reuse the translucent palette across light, dark, and high-contrast modes.
 - Migrated the founders spotlight, biographies, and contact chips onto the `os-window`, `surface-pill`, and `surface-chip` utilities so every card retains transparent section canvases without bespoke RGBA backgrounds.
 - Updated the contact scheduling button to inherit the shared `.btn` system and documented the roll-out so the improvement plan tracks the navigation/founder parity milestone.

+## Floating theme switcher rollout

+**Status: ✅ Implemented**

+- Retired the temporary inline theme buttons from `+layout.svelte` in favour of a reusable `FloatingThemeSwitcher` overlay that leans on the shared `os-window` shell, button tokens, and high-contrast fallbacks.
+- Wired the floating control to the centralized `theme` store so keyboard shortcuts, the navigation toggle, and saved preferences stay in sync without duplicate DOM mutations.
+- Added real-time status copy and responsive sizing so testers can confirm light/dark/high-contrast surfaces from any breakpoint while respecting reduced-motion and HC guardrails.

 ## Summary